8. February 2026 | Print article |

 XDR vs. SIEM: Which Platform Fits Your Security Stack?

-SIEM has been the central platform in every Security Operations Center for two decades.
-Now, XDR (Extended Detection and Response) is emerging as a leaner, more integrated alternative.
+SIEM was the central platform in every Security Operations Center for two decades.
+Now, XDR (Extended Detection and Response) is pressing for a leaner, more integrated alternative on the market.
 Gartner predicts that by 2027, over 40 percent of companies will use XDR as their primary detection platform.
-But SIEM isn’t disappearing – it’s evolving.
-The question isn’t “either-or,” but rather: Which platform fits which company?
+However, SIEM is not disappearing — it is transforming.
+The question is not “either-or,” but: What fits which company?

-• XDR: integrated detection, faster time-to-value: Automatically correlates data from endpoints, networks, and cloud – less configuration, but vendor lock-in.
+• XDR: Integrated detection, faster time-to-value: Automatically correlates across endpoints, network, and cloud — less configuration, but potential vendor lock-in.

-• Convergence is the trend: Leading SIEM providers are integrating XDR functionality, and XDR platforms are expanding log management – the lines are blurring.
+• Convergence is the trend: Leading SIEM providers integrate XDR functionality, while XDR platforms expand log management — the lines are blurring.

 SIEM: Strengths, Weaknesses, and Reality in the SOC

 Security Information and Event Management (SIEM) has been the backbone of every enterprise security architecture for over 20 years.
-The idea: collect all logs in one place, correlate them, detect anomalies, and provide compliance evidence.
+The idea is to collect, correlate, detect anomalies, and provide compliance evidence from all logs in one place.
 Leading platforms like Splunk, Microsoft Sentinel, IBM QRadar, and Elastic Security process billions of events per day.

 The strength of SIEM is its universality.
-Any data source – firewalls, endpoints, cloud services, Active Directory, custom applications – can be integrated.
-For compliance-driven industries (finance, healthcare, KRITIS), this is indispensable: SIEM delivers audit trails, long-term storage, and forensic analysis capabilities.
+Any data source — firewalls, endpoints, cloud services, Active Directory, custom applications — can be connected.
+For compliance-driven industries (finance, healthcare, KRITIS), it is indispensable: SIEM provides audit trails, long-term storage, and forensic analysis capabilities.

-The weakness: SIEM projects are notoriously labor-intensive.
+The weakness: SIEM projects are notoriously resource-intensive.
 The average time-to-value is 6 to 12 months.
 Use-case development, rule tuning, false-positive reduction, and log source integration require dedicated security engineers.
-Many companies operate their SIEM below capacity – the platform is there, but no one has time to keep the detection rules up to date.
+Many companies operate their SIEM under capacity — the platform is there, but no one has time to keep the detection rules up to date.

-“Most SIEM implementations use less than 30 percent of the available functionality.
-This isn’t a product problem – it’s a resource problem.”
+“Most SIEM implementations utilize less than 30 percent of the available functionality.
+This is not a product problem — it is a resource problem.”

 Anton Chuvakin, Security Advisor, Google Cloud (2025)

-XDR: Integrated Detection as an Answer to Complexity
+XDR: Integrated Detection as a Response to Complexity

 Extended Detection and Response (XDR) is the counterpoint to the SIEM model.
-Instead of collecting logs from any source, XDR integrates telemetry from endpoints, networks, email, and cloud into a unified platform – with predefined detection rules and automated response actions.
+Instead of collecting logs from various sources, XDR strategically integrates telemetry from endpoints, networks, email, and cloud into a unified platform — with predefined detection rules and automated response actions.

 The advantage: significantly shorter time-to-value.
-An XDR platform like CrowdStrike Falcon, Palo Alto Cortex XDR, or Microsoft Defender XDR is ready for use in days to weeks, not months.
-The detection logic comes from the vendor, updates are automatic, and correlation across different attack vectors works out-of-the-box.
+An XDR platform like CrowdStrike Falcon, Palo Alto Cortex XDR, or Microsoft Defender XDR can be operational in days to weeks, not months.
+The detection logic is vendor-provided, updates are automatic, and correlation across different attack vectors works out-of-the-box.

 The disadvantage: vendor lock-in.
 XDR works best within the ecosystem of a single provider.
 If you use CrowdStrike Falcon XDR, you need CrowdStrike endpoints.
 If you deploy Microsoft Defender XDR, you’re strongest in the Microsoft 365 ecosystem.
 Third-party integrations exist but are often limited.